 - that your organisation provides the service we have told you we plan to inspect

-- that the safehouse and/or outreach service is open/operating on the planned day of the inspection and that staff and survivors will be available to speak to, or meet with inspectors
+- that the safehouse and/or outreach service is open/operating on the planned day of the inspection and that staff and survivors will be available to speak with or meet inspectors

 - email addresses of staff at the service (including the service manager)

 - practical arrangements for the visit such as an allocated space for the inspection team to work in, facilities available, and access to systems and documents.